Jagga Reddy

-Aredla Jagadeeshwar Reddy, popularly known as Jagga Reddy, is an Indian politician who is the current Working President of Telangana Pradesh Congress Committee since 28 June 2021.
-He is the current Member of Telangana Legislative Assembly for Sangareddy constituency.
+T Jayaprakash Reddy, popularly known as Jagga Reddy, is an Indian politician who is the Working President of Telangana Pradesh Congress Committee since 28 June 2021.
+He was a member of the Telangana Legislative Assembly for Sangareddy constituency from 2018 to 2023.

 Political career

 He started career as a councilor in BJP and then became municipal chairman.
 He won as TRS MLA in 2004, left the party to join the Congress.
 He was re-elected in 2009, but had lost in 2014.

 He contested 2014 by poll from Medak (Lok Sabha constituency) being BJP candidate and lost.
 He again joined Congress in 2015.

 Allegations

 In September 2018 he was detained on charges of impersonation, forgery, cheating and human trafficking on allegations that Reddy in 2004 trafficked three persons from Hyderabad to the United States using passports secured on the names of his wife, daughter and son.